codetwice/homebridge-http-securitysystem/README.md

 - The **name** parameter determines the name of the security system you will see in HomeKit.
 - The **username/password** configuration can be used to specify the username and password if the remote webserver requires HTTP authentication.
+- **debug** turns on debug messages.
+The important bit is that it reports the mapping process so that it's easier to debug
 - The **http_method** can be either "GET" or "POST".
 The HTTP requests going to the target webserver will be using this method.
 - The **urls section** configures the URLs that are to be called on certain events.
   - The **stay**, **away** and **night** URLs are called when HomeKit is instructed to arm the alarm (it has 3 different alarm on states)